 Meta-analytic functional preference.
-In contrast to clusters in the frontal-parietal network, clusters ‘47/12’ and ‘9’ showed no association with any executive processes– particularly notable for cluster ‘9’ due to its spatial proximity to fronto-parietal clusters (Figure 5c).
-Instead, clusters ‘47/12’ and ‘9’ were significantly associated with ‘mentalizing’, consistent with the hypothesis that these regions, as part of the dorsal medial subsystem of the default network play a role in conceptual processing and mentalizing.
+In contrast to clusters in the frontal-parietal network, clusters ‘47/12’ and ‘9’ showed no association with any executive processes– particularly notable for cluster ‘9’ due to its spatial proximity to mid fronto-parietal clusters (Figure 5c).
+Instead, clusters ‘47/12’ and ‘9’ were significantly associated with ‘mentalizing’, consistent with the hypothesis that these regions, as part of the dorsal medial subsystem of the default network, play an important role in conceptual processing and mentalizing52.

 Distinct from other default network clusters, left IFG showed a significant association with various executive functions– further highlighting the distributed nature of executive processes across frontal regions.
-However, left IFG was not associated with inhibition, suggesting inhibition is rightlateralized.
+However, left IFG was not associated with inhibition, suggesting inhibition is right-lateralized to some degree.
 Furthermore, consistent with this region’s co-location with Broca’s area and co-activation with the superior temporal sulcus, left IFG was significantly associated with ‘semantics’ and ‘speech’.
 However, in contrast with the long held hypothesis that Broca’s area is important for motor function in language, we did not find any association between left IFG and motor topics.
-These results are consistent with recent electrophysiological data suggesting Broca’s area is involved in the generation of novel speech motor plans, but not motor function.
-Moreover, left IFG was notable for its robust association with ‘semantic’ function– more so than any other region– consistent with the hypothesis that left IFG is a critical higher-level region in the brain’s ‘semantic’ system.
+These results are consistent with recent electrophysiological data suggesting Broca’s area is involved in the generation of novel speech motor plans, but not motor function more generally53.
+Moreover, left IFG was notable for its robust association with ‘semantic’ function– more so than any other region– consistent with the hypothesis that left IFG is a critical higher-level region in the brain’s ‘semantic’ system15.

-Finally, consistent with the default network’s well-characterized involvement memory, all three LFC default clusters were robustly associated with ‘memory’ and ‘emotion’.
-This is consistent with a long line of evidence supporting the role of these regions in autobiographical, oriented cognition.
-Moreover, the left IFG is purported to play a key role in controlled memory retrieval– a hypothesis supported by the joint association between executive processes and memory in this region.
+Finally, consistent with the default network’s well-characterized involvement in memory52, all three LFC default clusters were robustly associated with ‘memory’ and ‘emotion’.
+This is consistent with a long line of evidence supporting the role of these regions in autobiographical, internally oriented cognition.
+Moreover, the left IFG is purported to play a key role in controlled memory retrieval54,55– a hypothesis supported by the joint association between executive processes and memory in this region.
 However, it is also notable that ‘memory’ was associated with many other clusters in the fronto-parietal network, suggesting memory processes are widely distributed across lateral frontal cortex.

 Somatosensory-motor network